luisabender/bioinformatics-bachelor-s-thesis/README.md

 4. **FASTQC** again and **MultiQC report**

 FastQC showed good results on adapter content.
-MultiQC report is generated and uploaded.
+MultiQC report on trimmed reads.

-TODO:

 5. **Alignment** to an Arabidopsis thaliana genome (TAIR10) with **Kallisto**